aws-samples/aws-modernization-with-logz/content/00_getting_started/logz-io_setup.md

 ---
 title: "Create a Logz.io Trial account"
-chapter: true
+chapter: false
 weight: 20
 ---

-## Create a Logz.io Trial account
+{{% notice info %}}
+If you are already using Logz.io platform, please log out of the system and use your personal/temporary email to open a trial account
+{{% /notice %}}

 As part of the workshop you will need a Logz.io account.